davidgraeff/smarthomeday2018/1_mqtt_openhab.md

-# MQTT arrives in the modern openHAB 2.x architecure
+# MQTT Arrives in the Modern openHAB 2.x Architecture

 If you haven't heared about MQTT yet, it is probably time to have a [look](https://en.wikipedia.org/wiki/MQTT).
 Quoting Wikipedia here: